mohaimenhasan/WeatherApp/README.md

    npm start
    ```

+## Deployment

+The app automatically deploys to GitHub Pages on every push to the main branch using GitHub Actions workflow.

 ## How It Works

 The application uses the browser's Geolocation API to get the user's coordinates, then makes a request to the OpenWeatherMap API to retrieve the current weather data for that location.
 The data is then displayed in a clean, user-friendly interface.